-- 22. As detailed above the layout is dependent on the removal of a sycamore to the front (east) of the site.
-The tree is of a reasonable standard and a category B tree, so its retention is desirable.
+- 26. As detailed above the layout is dependent on the removal of a sycamore to the front (east) of the site.
+The tree is of a reasonable standard and a category B tree (of moderate quality and amenity value), so its retention is desirable.
 However, the removal and replacement of the tree allows for a significantly improved layout.
-The Tree Officer has advised that subject to satisfactory replacement this is acceptable. - 23.
+The Tree Officer has advised that subject to satisfactory replacement this is acceptable. - 27.
 Extensive areas of hard standing currently exist on site and an arboricultural method statement for the removal of hard surfaces adjacent to those trees to be retained along the western boundary has been provided, compliance with this should form a condition of any consent.